 Italian Courts usually regard a binding order from an authority which prevents the performance of a debtor's obligation as sufficient force majeure.
 So the various containment orders issued by central and local authorities during this health emergency might of themselves provide sufficient grounds for affected borrowers to be exempt from liability under their loans (in other words, their payment obligations could be suspended with no liability for default interest on overdue sums).

-Lenders would probably be prevented from accelerating or terminating loans on the grounds of the increased credit risk or loss in revenues ensuing from COVID-19.
-As mentioned, in most circumstances a borrower may be exempted from complying with its payment and operating obligations on grounds of impossibilità sopravvenuta to comply with the contractual obligations, and the same argument would probably apply to any form of material adverse effect (MAE) trigger, most financial ratios and other indicators of a borrower's general creditworthiness.
+Lenders would probably be prevented at this stage from accelerating or terminating loans on the grounds of the increased credit risk or loss in revenues ensuing from COVID-19.
+As mentioned, in most circumstances a borrower may be exempted from complying with its payment and operating obligations on grounds of impossibilità sopravvenuta, and the same would probably apply to any form of material adverse effect (MAE) trigger, most financial ratios and other indicators of a borrower's general creditworthiness.